gooberlogic/nix-flakes/README.md

 Currently using GNOME and NvChad, a very "just works" setup.
 Nix also [works very well with dconf](./home-manager/modules/settings/gnome.nix).

+Different configurations for other computers are stored in different branches.

 ### Encryption

 For both privacy and security reasons, files with the `.secret` extension are encrypted with `git-crypt`